kolbeyang/CampgroundReservationSite/README.md

 ## How to run it

 1. Clone the repository and go to the root directory.
+2. Go to estore-api directory
-2. Execute `mvn compile exec:java`
+3. Execute `mvn compile exec:java`
+4. Go to E-store-Angular directory
+5. Run 'npm install' and then 'npm start'
-3. Open in your browser `http://localhost:8080/`
+6. Open in your browser `http://localhost:8080/`
-4. Have a command prompt ready to run cURL commands
+7. Have a command prompt ready to run cURL commands

 ## Known bugs and disclaimers
 (It may be the case that your implementation is not perfect.)